martinpiper/BombJack/README.md

 			If it is transparent, the value from the input pixel from the current sprite is output by 3C/3D 3B/3A by the 74258 demultiplexors, which inverts the information.
 This could be a transparent pixel with its colour, or an opaque pixel with its colour.
 			If it is not transparent, an opaque sprite pixel exists for this position, then the value just read from the RAM is selected by the 74258 demultiplexors, inverted and written back to the RAM
 			In effect, the first opaque (non-transparent) pixel from the sprite written to the scan line RAM has priority and the rest of the pixels from sprites are ignored
+	Remember, the scanline before a sprite is visible/displayed on the screen is the actual scanline used for rendering the sprite data.
+		The x position of the sprite does not affect its rendering timing in the scanline, only the sprite register address used affects its rendering schedule time, see: Raster line schedule

+	A sprite in 16x16 mode, with a Y register value of 224, which uses the internal inverted logic, will have a sprite Y coordinate of 256 - 224 = 32, this will be the apparant bottom of the sprite.

 ### APU - What is it